jpcc0/port-review/README.md

 # Joshua P. Conley

 Welcome to my portfolio source code!
-Thanky you for visiting.
+Thank you for visiting.